mpaland/vic/readme.md

 **The VIC lib is beta and still under heavy development.
 If you have specific questions, do not hesitate to contact me!**

-## Highlights
+## Highlights and Design Goals
-- Universal library for graphic and alpha numeric displays
-- HEADER ONLY implementation, no module compilation
-- Platform and CPU independent code, NO dependencies, NO STL, NO new/delete, NO `float` - just clean and pure C++11
-- Platform independent driver design with I/O abstraction, the very same low level display driver runs everywhere
-- High performance primitive rendering of lines, circles, triangles, boxes, text etc.
+- Blazing fast primitive rendering of lines, circles, triangles, boxes, text etc.
+- Sprite (sheet and dynamic canvas) support for moving objects
 - Vertex/pixel shader pipe with dynamic clipping, gradient, brush, zoom, rotate etc. shaders.
-- Antialiasing support for smooth edge rendering
+- Support of all color formats from monochrome up to 32 bit alpha blending color displays
 - Full transparency and alpha channel blending support out of the box
-- Support of advanced controls like gauges, bars, (radio) buttons, checkboxes etc.
-- Sprite (sheet and dynamic canvas) support for moving objects
+- Antialiasing support for smooth edge rendering (in work)
+- HEADER ONLY implementation, no module compilation
 - Multiple heads support, as many displays as you may like in one system
-- Multihead driver, combine any number of single displays to one big display
+- Multihead driver, combine any number of (different) single displays to one big display
-- Support of various color formats from 1 to 32 bpp displays
+- Platform and CPU independent code, NO dependencies, NO STL, NO new/delete, NO `float` - just clean and pure C++(11)
+- Platform independent low level driver design with I/O abstraction, **the very same low level display driver runs everywhere**
+- Support of advanced controls like bitmaps, progress bars, gauges, (radio) buttons, checkboxes etc.
-- Support for different font formats (proportional, monospace), ASCII/UTF-8 support and text/font rendering
+- Support of different font formats (proportional, monospace), ASCII/UTF-8 support and text/font rendering
 - Framebuffer and viewport support
-- NO floating point math, only fast integer operations
+- **NO floating point math**, only fast integer operations
-- VERY clean and stable C++ code, LINT and L4 warning free, automotive ready
+- VERY clean, mature and stable C++ code, LINT and L4 warning free, automotive ready
 - Very easy to use and fast implemention of own/new display drivers
 - Doxygen commented code
 - MIT license

 ## What is VIC NOT?
-vic is not meant to be a full bloated window manager, widgets, dialogs, theme rendering framework.
+VIC is not meant to be a full bloated window manager, widgets, dialogs, theme rendering framework.
 If you need an advanced windowed GUI, there are many other cool libraries around, like µC/GUI, StWin etc.

 ## To be done (and implemented)